 A Doctorate in Human Resources is a professional degree sought after by industrial-organizational psychologists, human resource leaders, and educators, and earning a Ph.D. online is a flexible option for those who currently have work or family obligations to meet.
 Web-based programs feature the same rigorous curriculum found in on-campus programs, and doctoral degrees come in many forms including the Doctor of Business Administration, the Doctor of Education, and the Doctor of Philosophy.
 Choosing the one that is right for you depends on your previous education experience as well as your future career goals.
 In any case, earning an on-campus or online Ph.D. in Human Resources Management can help you advance your career in many fields and organizations.

-This concludes our ranking of the Top 10 Most Affordable Online Ph.D. in Human Resources Management for 2019.
+This concludes our ranking of the Top 10 Most Affordable Online Ph.D. in Human Resources Management.

 Other Rankings of Interest:

 25 Most Affordable Online Master’s of Human Resources Management Degrees

 20 Best Affordable Human Resources Management Degree Online Programs